PNG: JPEG

 The JPEG (Joint Photographic Experts Group) format can produce a smaller file than PNG for photographic (and photo-like) images, since JPEG uses a lossy encoding method specifically designed for photographic image data, which is typically dominated by soft, low-contrast transitions, and an amount of noise or similar irregular structures.
-Using PNG instead of a high-quality JPEG for such images would result in a large increase in filesize with negligible gain in quality.
+Using PNG instead of a high-quality JPEG for such images would result in a large increase in file size with negligible gain in quality.
 In comparison, when storing images that contain text, line art, or graphics – images with sharp transitions and large areas of solid color – the PNG format can compress image data more than JPEG can.
 Additionally, PNG is lossless, while JPEG produces visual artifacts around high-contrast areas.
 (Such artifacts depend on the settings used in the JPG compression; they can be quite noticeable when a low-quality [high-compression] setting is used.)
 Where an image contains both sharp transitions and photographic parts, a choice must be made between the two effects.
 JPEG does not support transparency.

 JPEG's lossy compression also suffers from generation loss, where repeatedly decoding and re-encoding an image to save it again causes a loss of information each time, degrading the image.
 Because PNG is lossless, it is suitable for storing images to be edited.
 While PNG is reasonably efficient when compressing photographic images, there are lossless compression formats designed specifically for photographic images, lossless WebP and Adobe DNG (digital negative) for example.
 However these formats are either not widely supported, or are proprietary.
 An image can be stored losslessly and converted to JPEG format only for distribution, so that there is no generation loss.

 While the PNG specification does not explicitly include a standard for embedding Exif image data from sources such as digital cameras, the preferred method for embedding EXIF data in a PNG is to use the non-critical ancillary chunk label eXIf.

 Early web browsers did not support PNG images; JPEG and GIF were the main image formats.
 JPEG was commonly used when exporting images containing gradients for web pages, because of GIF's limited color depth.
 However, JPEG compression causes a gradient to blur slightly.
 A PNG format reproduces a gradient as accurately as possible for a given bit depth, while keeping the file size small.
 PNG became the optimal choice for small gradient images as web browser support for the format improved.
 No images at all are needed to display gradients in modern browsers, as gradients can be created using CSS.